-- (a) a covering letter from ARTC stating that it submits documentation on its compliance with this Undertaking and the relevant year to which it relates. - (b) documentation demonstrating ARTC's compliance with the annual RAB and RAB Floor Limit roll forward as set out at section 4.4-4.1(a) of this Undertaking, including: - an explanation of how each component2023 of the RAB and RAB Floor Limit has been calculated in accordance with the formula in this Undertaking, and any assumptions used; - a breakdown of values for each component of the RAB and RAB Floor Limit, including a split into the relevant Constrained Network and non-Constrained Network and, for Capital Expenditure, values to Segment and asset (project) level (where values are zero, this should be stated); - (iii) a table summarising the values for each component of the RAB and RAB Floor Limit and the outcome of the calculations, including the average closing value for the RAB and RAB Floor Limit; - (iv) evidence of any endorsement by the RCG of any proposed Capital Expenditure where relevant; - evidence of disposals value including any endorsement by the RCG of any proposed disposals, and where possible, appropriate references to the Booz Allen Hamilton DORC database which established the regulatory asset base value as at 1 July 19992124, and any references to the depreciated optimised replacement cost in relation to assets in Segments not ascribed a regulatory asset value in accordance with the NSW Rail Access Undertaking in force at the time immediately preceding the Commencement Date of this Undertaking, and approved by the ACCC from time to time, and demonstrating adjustments to derive the current value of disposals;
+- (a) a covering letter from ARTC stating that it submits documentation on its compliance with this Undertaking and the relevant year to which it relates. - (b) documentation demonstrating ARTC's compliance with the annual RAB and RAB Floor Limit roll forward as set out at section 4.4 4.1(a) of this Undertaking, including: - (i) an explanation of how each component of the RAB and RAB Floor Limit has been calculated in accordance with the formula in this Undertaking, and any assumptions used; - (ii) a breakdown of values for each component of the RAB and RAB Floor Limit, including a split into the relevant Constrained Network and non-Constrained Network and, for Capital Expenditure, values to Segment and asset (project) level (where values are zero, this should be stated); - (iii) a table summarising the values for each component of the RAB and RAB Floor Limit and the outcome of the calculations, including the average closing value for the RAB and RAB Floor Limit; - (iv) evidence of any endorsement by the RCG of any proposed Capital Expenditure and Capital Allocations where relevant; - (v) evidence of disposals value including any endorsement by the RCG of any proposed disposals, and where possible, appropriate references to the Booz Allen Hamilton DORC database which established the regulatory asset base value as at 1 July 19992124, and any references to the depreciated optimised replacement cost in relation to assets in Segments not ascribed a regulatory asset value in accordance with the NSW Rail Access Undertaking in force at the time immediately preceding the Commencement Date of this Undertaking, and approved by the ACCC from time to time, and demonstrating adjustments to derive the current value of disposals;

-2023 This refers to the components used to calculate the RAB and RAB Floor Limit as set out in the formulae in Section 4.3 of this Undertaking.
+This refers to the components used to calculate the RAB and RAB Floor Limit as set out in the formulae in Section 4.3 of this Undertaking.

-2424 The Booz-Allen and Hamilton report, Valuation of Certain Assets of the Rail Access Corporation, 14 May 2001, was the basis for the Independent Pricing and Regulatory Tribunal of NSW's June 2001 recommendation (accepted by the Minister for Transport in December 2001) which established the depreciated optimised replacement cost (DORC) value for rail assets in the Hunter Valley coal network.
+The Booz-Allen and Hamilton report, Valuation of Certain Assets of the Rail Access Corporation, 14 May 2001, was the basis for the Independent Pricing and Regulatory Tribunal of NSW's June 2001 recommendation